 To build and maintain momentum as a musician, you must be willing to overcome your fears and put yourself out there.
 You'll build momentum by creating awareness and engaging with your target audience.
-And to maintain that momentum, you must continue to release music, create content, engage with your target audience.
+And to maintain that momentum, you must continue to release music, create content, engage with your target audience, and understand the music streaming industry.
 Doing so consistently will help you build a stable career in music.

 The following checklist summarizes the key steps involved to build and maintain momentum as a musician: